 Curtin University's Desert Fireball Network is part of the Global Fireball Observatory collaboration.
-It is supported by the Space Science and Technology Centre and the Curtin Institute for Radio Astronomy.
+It is supported by the Space Science and Technology Centre and the International Centre for Radio Astronomy Research.

 Responsive image